 Patents, click on any image to see larger image!

-This is an exceedingly rare can-opener made of cast iron and screwed to a Walnut board with two screws.
 The casting is very delicate and with certainty the reason why this seems to be the only extant and 100% intact can-opener of its kind.
-The main frame of the can-opener is decorated with diamond shaped openings which weaken the frame to the point where it was unable to withstand the pressure applied to it to open cans.
+The main frame of the can-opener is decorated with diamond shaped openings which are very decorative but unfortunately weakened the frame to the point where it was prone to break if under pressure, or if it was dropped to the floor.

-This can-opener was patented on January 8th 1878, and is the invention of Charles M. Williams of Bethel, Kentucky, United States.
-There are two other, later versions known, both without the open framework in the casting.
-The casting first was changed by removing the 13 diamond-shaped, and the two round openings, to make the frame stronger so it would not break so easily.
+There are two other, later versions, known, both without the open framework in the casting.
+The casting first was changed by removing the 13 diamond-shaped and the two round openings to make the frame stronger, so it would not break so easily.
 The eagle remained on this second model shown on the left.
-This second model still had the second cutting blade in the back for small cans.
+This later model still had the second cutting blade for small cans on the back side.

 The decor of the cast iron on the first and second model is typical for the time and is called spoon carving in the Eastlake style.

-If an operator would have used too much force operating this delicate machine, the frame was going to break.
-Or, if anybody over the last 140 years would have dropped it once, the eagle would have lost his wings or worse.
-This is a very decorative piece of art.
-The fact that this machine survived the last 140 plus years is a miracle.
+If an operator would have used too much force operating this delicate machine offered here, the cast iron frame would or could break.
+Or consider this; if anybody over the last 140 years would have dropped it once, the eagle would have lost his wings or worse.

 Condition: